-On March 1, 2021, Morgan Stanley acquired EVC (the "Transaction"), and Eaton Vance became an indirect, wholly-owned subsidiary of Morgan Stanley.
-In connection with the Transaction, the Fund entered into a new investment advisory agreement with its investment adviser.
+On March 1, 2021, Morgan Stanley acquired EVC (the "Transaction"), and CRM, Eaton Vance and EV each became an indirect, wholly-owned subsidiary of Morgan Stanley.
+In connection with the Transaction, each Fund entered into a new investment advisory agreement with CRM.
 The agreement was approved by Fund shareholders prior to the consummation of the Transaction and was effective upon its closing.